Hypnosis for Medical Conditions

 Hypnosis Support for Surgery

 The thoughts you think can affect the feelings in your body – your thoughts can influence your body.
 Let’s influence the body toward the positive!
 Being able to visualize and imagine in the hypnotic state how you would like the surgery to go is an excellent mental rehearsal to do.
 It is very helpful for pre-surgery patients.
 It’s always important to follow your Doctor’s orders.
-Your Hypnotherapist can help you practice imagery to promote a sense of well being and enjoy a harmonious condition of mind/body before and after surgery.
-Also, you can learn to be relaxed about having the surgery with techniques your Hypnotherapist can teach you.
+Cheryl can help you practice imagery to promote a sense of well being and enjoy a harmonious condition of mind/body before and after surgery.
+Also, you can learn to be relaxed about having the surgery with techniques Cheryl can teach you — as well as listen to a personally designed pre-surgery mp3 for positive reinforcement.

 Irritable Bowel Syndrome